martinemde/git-ssh-wrapper/README.md

 Encapsulate the code you need to write out a permissive GIT\_SSH script that can be used to connect git to protected git@github.com repositories.

-Now includes a bin `git-ssh-wrapper` that can be used inline to call git with GIT\_SSH set to the private key you need.
+Includes two bin scripts, `git-ssh-wrapper` and `git-ssh` that can be used inline to call git with GIT\_SSH set properly.
+See examples below.

 ## What it does